 - We should provide students with additional courses to build better citizens for tomorrow.

 To conclude, corruption is making life worse for the commoner.
 But, he is the only one who can raise his voice and bring change.
 We should start from ourselves and change our thinking of ‘Make a Change to that of ‘Be a change.
 So, let’s come together and stand in favour of the commoner and not corruption.
-Let’s decide to be a loyal and valuable citizen of our country.
+Let’s decide to be loyal and valuable citizens of our country.

 Explore: Speech Writing

 So, this was our blog on a speech on corruption.
 We hope this blog helped you to understand corruption and ways to prevent it.
-For more such educational and interesting content, visit us at Leverage Edu.
+For more educational and interesting content, visit us at Leverage Edu.
 Follow us on Facebook, Instagram and LinkedIn.